-Pre-applications are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
-You cannot draft or edit a pre-application in PAMS.
-Do not submit a pre-application through FedConnect or Grants.gov.
+LOIs are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+You cannot draft or edit an LOI in PAMS.
+Do not submit an LOI through Grants.gov.

-Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.
+LOIs may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.

-Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-application and when an application is submitted, to ensure that their application is properly linked to their pre-application and that reviewers are properly assigned to the application.
+Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the

+LOI and when an application is submitted, to ensure that their application is properly linked to their LOI and that reviewers are properly assigned to the application.

-Detailed instructions about how to submit a pre-application are in Section VIII of this FOA.
+Detailed instructions about how to submit an LOI are in Section IX of this NOFO.